maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 We first reshape our 3d tensor by stacking all the encodings on top of each other as shown above.
 The red tensor is the encodings for all the first words in our sequence and of shape (32, 150).
 We do the same for all 70 words in our sequence to end up with a tensor of shape (70 * 32, 150).

 Next we perform matrix multiplication with a vector of shape (150, 1) to end up with an output of shape (70 * 32, 1).
-We then reshape this back to a tensor of shape (32, 70) which is our output, let's call it $e_{ij}$ to match the orinal paper's notation.
+We then reshape this back to a tensor of shape (32, 70) which is our output, let's call it $e_{ij}$ to match the original paper's notation.

 It's important to realise that the reshaping was just a convenience thing to do and really all we did was take a linear combination of the 150 hidden dimensions using a weight vector $w$.